paultopia/plottyprint/readme.rst

 -  xlabel and ylabel are, obviously, the labels for your data.

 -  numticks is (wait for it) the number of ticks to show on each axis.
-   For mysterious reasons, sometimes matplotlib likes to give you a little more or fewer than the number asked for, but at any rate the default is a nice small number that will show the scale of the data without overwhelming the reader with noise.
+   For mysterious reasons, sometimes Matplotlib likes to give you a little more or fewer than the number asked for, but at any rate the default is a nice small number that will show the scale of the data without overwhelming the reader with noise.